 My attention had originally been drawn to the fact that Munrospun had a factory in Restalrig by this ball of Evening Dusk vintage yarn I had acquired some time before:

-But it was only when I subsequently found that some of the Shetland style yarn for the yoke kits was also spun in Restalrig that I was prompted to further investigation:
+However, it was only when I subsequently found that some of the Shetland style yarn for the yoke kits was also spun in Restalrig, that I was prompted to further investigation:

 The reasons this set me thinking were twofold and related: